syhrz/crypto-notifier/LOG.md

 # Start working on the Lambda script to fetch the data from S3 and store it to RDS
 I naively pick the language that I'm not familiar: Go.
 Finally made the lambda get the data from S3, parse it and store in variable.
-Still need to add the write function to database (RDS postgres)
+Still missing the write function to database (RDS postgres)

+# Back to the documentation
+Update the README.md to give more general picture of the architecture I think I've passed the 12 hour mark.
+So finger cross and let's see.